-At Missouri Valley College, we offer you the coursework, the professionals, and the atmosphere for a successful college experience-the rest is up to you!
-I encourage you to take advantage of all that Missouri Valley has to offer.
-Our faculty members have studied around the world, and they are here to help you acquire the knowledge you will need to be successful.
+You will find that Valley is a very close-knit institution.
+Our faculty members have studied around the world, and they are here to help you acquire the knowledge you will need to be successful in life.
 We have staff that love Missouri Valley College and love our students.
-And we have a diverse student body that will allow you to learn about different cultures and meet people from all over the world.
+We have a diverse student body that will allow you to learn about different cultures and meet people from all over the world.